davebenson/doom4-walkthrough/README.md

 Island-Jump across to be surprised by 3 Lost Souls, and a Hell Razer.
 The HR can be used to work on the Combat Challenge.

-Walk through the tunnel behind the Hell Razer, and you'll be on a new cliff, with a fire and Elite Guard #2.
+Walk through the tunnel behind the Hell Razer, and you'll be on a new cliff, with a fire and ELITE GUARD 6.2.
 First, look left and down and you'll see the first Cacodaemon.
 There is second one, probably behind that rocky pinnacle.
 Lock-On Rocket Launcher is a fool-proof way to deal with these guys.

 Visit the Elite Guard.